Since its formation in 1995, the Canadian Friends of the École Biblique has given thousands of dollars to the École for a range of different projects.

 - Rebuilding the École library: As its first project, the CFEB launched and coordinated an international campaign to raise funds to replace the École’s aging library which housed one of the top biblical-archeological collections in the world.
 The new library opened in 2002 as a modern, multi-storey research library with climate control, computer and IT access and controls, and plenty of room to grow.
 It contains over 150,000 volumes and 400 specialized periodicals.

-- Scholarships: Since 2003, the CFEB has awarded more than 30 scholarships totaling $155,000 to graduate students and academics who specialize in studying the Bible, its people, history, theology, archaeology and languages.
+- Scholarships: Since 2003, the CFEB has awarded more than 40 scholarships totaling more than $200,000 to graduate students and academics who specialize in studying the Bible, its people, history, theology, archaeology and languages.

 - Library acquisitions: The CFEB has contributed thousands of dollars to the École library to help fund expensive journals and other publications.